On the solution uniqueness in portfolio optimization and risk analysis: Extended gradient of a convex function

-exists and is equal to $h(Y)$. \end{definition} The term ``robust'' originates in the fact that if we ``measure'' $Y$ with an error $E$, uniformly distributed\footnote{In fact, the error may equivalently be normally distributed.
-This follows from the rotation invariance property of the multivariate standard normal distribution.} in a small ball, then $h(Y)$ is the expected value of $h$ evaluated at the point $Y+E$.
-Obviously, any continuous map is robust but the converse is not true.
-For example, take $n=m=1$ and $f(x)=\text{sign}(x)$ (that is, $f(x)=1$, $f(x)=0$ and $f(x)=-1$ for $x>0$, $x=0$, and $x<0$, respectively).
-Then $f(x)$ is discontinuous at $0$ but it is robust.
-Theorem \ref{thm:extgrad2}, together with almost everywhere differentiability of any convex function, implies that $G_Y(f)$, treated as as function of $Y$ for a fixed $f$, is the only map from ${\mathbb R}^n$ to ${\mathbb R}^n$, which is (i) robust and (ii) $G_Y(f) = \triangledown f(Y)$ whenever the latter exists.
+Lebesgue continuity also has the following probabilistic interpretation.
+Assume that we ``measure'' $Y$ with a random error $\epsilon Z$, where $Z$ is uniformly distributed\footnote{In fact, the error $Z$ may equivalently be normally distributed, provided that $E[|g(Y+\epsilon Z)|]$ is finite for some $\epsilon>0$.
+This follows from the rotation invariance property of the multivariate standard normal distribution.} in a unit ball.
+Then the limit \eqref{eq:leblim} is $\lim\limits_{\epsilon\to 0^+}E[g(Y+\epsilon Z)]$, where $E[\cdot]$ denotes the expected value.
+Hence, $g$ is Lebesgue continuous at $Y$ if and only if the expected value of $g(Y+\epsilon Z)$ converges to $g(Y)$ when the magnitude $\epsilon$ of (rotation invariant) error $\epsilon Z$ goes to $0$.
+This allows us to estimate $g(Y)$ by computing $g$ at points of the form $Y+\epsilon Z$, and taking the average.